mongodb/atlas-github-action/README.md

 ## Limitations
 1. This Action only supports Linux runners (e.g. ubuntu-latest).
-2. Officially Atlas CLI only supports the latest CLI version.
+2. This Action only officially supports the latest version of the Atlas CLI.

 ## License

 The Atlas CLI GitHub Action is released under the Apache 2.0 license.
-See [LICENSE](LICENSE)
+See [LICENSE](LICENSE).